 and in the Plots control, which appears on study panels or on charts when one or more studies overlays the chart.

+NEW v8.8 Study plots and signals can be quickly switched on/off from the study legend, eliminating the need to go to a menu.

 CURRENT STUDIES and Plots both enable you to edit and delete studies.

 In CURRENT STUDIES, edit a study by selecting it from the list.
-Delete a study by selecting the x icon next to the study name.
+Delete a study by selecting the X icon next to the study name.
 Delete all studies by selecting CLEAR ALL.

 In Plots, select the gear icon to edit a study.
-Select the x icon to delete the study.
+Select the X icon to delete the study.

 Drag and drop